-The Purpose of the Proposal is To extend the financial commitment to TEC Edmonton, as part of a joint (please be specific) venture with Edmonton Economic Development Edmonton (EEDC).
-The Impact of the Proposal is To ensure that all TEC Edmonton operations continue seamlessly.
-Replaces/Revises (eg, policies, Supersedes the motion approved by the Board on May 28, 2013: resolutions) 2013 Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors approve that the University of Alberta continue the joint venture (TEC Edmonton) with Edmonton Economic Development Corporation (EEDC) and that the Board Finance and Property Committee recommend that the Board of Governors approve a financial commitment to TEC Edmonton of \$1.5M per year for three (3) years, from 2014 to 2016, to fund operating costs.
-The Board will receive a report on TEC Edmonton activities on an annual basis and as otherwise requested, through the Office of the Vice-President T: 1: // 1 (Research).
-Timeline/Implementation Date January 1, 2017 Estimated Cost \$4.5 Million Dollars Sources of Funding The University will continue to rely on the sale of shares.
-Any shortfall N will be dealt with on a year-by-year basis as a budget request.
-Notes It is understood that TEC Edmonton will not become a separate, legal or self-sufficient venture.
+Vice-President (Finance and Administration), Vice-President (Research) To extend the financial commitment to TEC Edmonton, as part of a joint venture with Edmonton Economic Development Edmonton (EEDC).
+To ensure that all TEC Edmonton operations continue seamlessly.
+Supersedes the motion approved by the Board on May 28, 2013: 2013 Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors approve that the University of Alberta continue the joint venture (TEC Edmonton) with Edmonton Economic Development Corporation (EEDC) and that the Board Finance and Property Committee recommend that the Board of Governors approve a financial commitment to TEC Edmonton of \$1.5M per year for three (3) years, from 2014 to 2016, to fund operating costs.
+The Board will receive a report on TEC Edmonton activities on an annual basis and as otherwise requested, through the Office of the Vice-President (Research).
+January 1, 2017 \$4.5 Million Dollars The University will continue to rely on the sale of shares.
+Any shortfall will be dealt with on a year-by-year basis as a budget request.
+It is understood that TEC Edmonton will not become a separate, legal or self-sufficient venture.
 Should the Government of Alberta move to take over TEC Edmonton, all funding will be withdrawn.
 Should the Government of Alberta initiate a similar venture, the University will look to revise the current agreement accordingly.
 The Board will receive a report on TEC Edmonton activities on an annual basis and as otherwise requested, through the Office of the Vice- President (Research).